wilsonmar/VisualStudio/PerftestUsingAzure.md

 Sharing a single site (domain) costs $0.0013/hour or $9.98 per month of 7446 hours.
 (a calculation error in the calculator).

+24 hours in a day * 31 days = 744.
+Since the number of days during each month varies, the actual total would vary as well.
+The calculation is for a month that has 31 days.

 Pricing for a "Standard" App Service (providing network load balancing, autoscale, and backup support):

 | Size | VMs | Cores | RAM GB | Std.
 Storage GB | $/hour | $/month |